Vaigai River: Dams

 The Vaigai Dam is built across the river in Periyakulam taluk, in the Theni district of Tamil Nadu.
-It provides water for irrigation for the Theni District, Dindigul District, Madurai district, Sivagangai District, Ramanathapuram District and indirectly serves Virudhunagar District through Irrigation canals from Sivagangai District.
-It also provides drinking water to Madurai and Andipatti.
-Near the dam, the Government of Tamil Nadu has constructed an Agricultural Research Station for researching the growing of a variety of crops, including rice, sorghum, blackgram, cowpea and cotton.
+It provides water for irrigation for the six basin districts and the Virudhunagar district through irrigation canals.
+It is also the source of drinking water for Madurai.
+An agricultural research station, run by the Government of Tamil Nadu, is located near the dam.

-The Mullaperiyar Dam was built in 1895 by John Pennycuick, who implemented a plan proposed over a century earlier by Pradani Muthirulappa Pillai of Ramnad.
-The dam was built by the British Army Engineering corps for the Travancore kingdom.
-The first dam was washed away by floods, and a second masonry dam was constructed in 1895.
+The Mullaperiyar Dam, located in Idukki district in Kerala, was built in 1895 under the supervision of John Pennycuick, based on a plan proposed over a century earlier by Pradani Muthirulappa Pillai of Ramnad.
+An earlier dam was washed away by floods, post which the masonry dam was constructed in 1895.
+The dam is located on the Periyar River, and the water from the dam is diverted through Viravanar and Suriliyar to the Vaigai river during the monsoons.